 If you are ever concerned about the safety or well‐being of someone at our academy, please talk to myself or one of my deputy safeguarding leads immediately.
 The Deputy Safeguarding leads in the school are Rebecca Smith, Fehmida Nurgat and Bina Chudasama

-Below are some links to some useful websites if you need further information regarding safeguarding:
+Below are links to useful websites if you may need further information regarding safeguarding:

 If you have any safeguarding concerns about a child at Knighton Mead outside of school hours, please call the Social Care on 0116 4541004 or email [email protected].
 This email will be sent to all safeguarding leads at the school.

 We have some e-safety information available for parents on our E-Safety page on the website.
 Please be sure to visit this link if you would like some information or guidance on keeping your child safe online.